dziulius/state_machine/README.md

 #### Transition callbacks

-Transisions support before and after callbacks.
-Callback can be a method name defined on your StateMachine or a proc accepting your state machine instance.
+Transitions support before and after callbacks.
+A callback can be a method name defined on your StateMachine or a proc accepting your state machine instance.

 ```ruby
 class MovementState